-The power of big data is in the analytics.
+The power of big data is in analytics.
 While the construction industry uses analytics they have yet to harness the full power of what analytics can do.
 For example, predictive analytics is a tool that helps spot trends amid big data sets.
 It could be employed to help project managers oversee even the smallest details.
 It would do so with speed and accuracy.
-The benefit to a construction company is that information is presented in real time.
+The benefit to a construction company is that information is presented in real-time.
 The managers and project managers can simply access a tablet to monitor the progress of their crews, and then make informed decisions about how to shift resources to keep the project on cost and on time.

 If we go back to the aggregate example then we can see how predictive analytics works.
 Say you have a large project.
 Midway through your client decides on a major change that is going to require more aggregate.
 In today’s world, you have to scramble.
 Everyone needs to be informed.
 Your suppliers are running to see if they have what you need and how long that will take for them to meet your needs.
-In the construction industry of tomorrow, you would simply input you new requirements for aggregate and your system would show you online inventories of every aggregate company with whom you work.
+In the construction industry of tomorrow, you would simply input your new requirements for aggregate, and your system would show you online inventories of every aggregate company with whom you work.
 In addition, the system would help you coordinate labor, delivery, and arrange things by costs so that you see the cheapest way to meet your client’s needs without adding a bunch of time to the project and without having people standing around while the project plays catch up.
 That is how Big Data helps other industries.
 It is how it will help the construction industry too.

 Big Data on the Smaller Scale

 The idea behind big data is the hyperconnectivity that links all of the players.
 An aggregate company supplies information to contractors who use that data to make decisions.
 Inside of that aggregate company are jobs that big data can help to streamline.
 We’ve mentioned scale calibration, but what about automated tasks?
 Imagine if truck scales not only weighed the load of a truck, but deducted the amount of aggregate from your inventory, and helps bill the client for each load.
 That is one way that big data could help.
 Via automated tasks, big data can remove the mundane chores.
 The benefit is that you are no longer paying someone to do all of those mundane tasks.
-Instead, you can invest that labor-savings into building a better company, finding new clients, or developing more efficient scales.
+Instead, you can invest those labor savings into building a better company, finding new clients, or developing more efficient scales.